vanchanr/dauthchain/README.md

   - CPU represents the processing time taken to execute a transaction
   - RAM represents the storage required for data that needs to be persisted permanently on blockchain (policies in our case)
 - The system was tested using the EOSJS library [3], to push various transactions to the blockchain.
 Following are the conclusions:
-  - interpret the graphs captured from `test/dauthchain-test.js`
-    - fig1: number of transactions vs execution times of CREATE, READ, UPDATE, DELETE policy actions
+  - fig1 shows that DELETE policy action consumes the most CPU time followed by UPDATE, CREATE and READ actions respectively.
+Also, the trend shows average execution time per transaction doesn't change much on increasing the number of  concurrent transactions.
   - fig2: number of transactions vs execution times on BLOCKONE, PROTON, LOCAL testnets (for checkPermission action)
   - fig3: number of transactions vs RAM used on BLOCKONE, PROTON, LOCAL testnets (for CREATE policy action)

 ### references:
 1. https://eosio.github.io/eosio.cdt/